11Ruben/sit323-2025-prac10p/README.md

 ## sit323-2025-prac10p - Monitoring and Visibility

-Please refer to the PDF file submitted to view the steps completed
+Please refer to the PDF file uploaded to view the steps completed